nwisr/nwisr.github.io/newreferees/index.md

 ## Confirm assignments

+NOTE: We have changed from SportZing to Horizon.
+The following information is out-of-date.

 Login to Sportzing and click on the **Assignments** tab within version 2.
 Any assignments that have been given to you will show up in the list.
 You may *Accept* or *Decline* these assignments.
 You may also be able to *Turn back* assignments that are further out.
 If you have indicated you are available, I am expecting that you will accept your games.
 If you cannot for some reason, please make sure to explain why you are unable.
 I tend to stop assigning games to people who repeatedly decline or turn back games.

 ## Login regularly

+NOTE: We have changed from SportZing to Horizon.
+The following information is out-of-date.

 You should regularly check the [Northwest Indoor Soccer Referees](https://nwisr.com/) website for updates.
 Important notices such as weather related facility closures will be posted on the top of the home page.
 You can find forms, rules, and other information on the site.
 You should also use the site as a pathway to accessing your Sportzing account.